 The foam is not so hard that you have to brace yourself on a fall but thick enough to take high falls relatively confidently.
 For some reason both the Metolius Stomp and Boss Hogg are listed as 4 inches thick on the Metolius web site.
 By our measurements, the Stomp is 3.5 inches thick and the Hogg is 4.6 inches.
 It is a big difference and the Boss Hogg inspires a LOT more confidence on big falls.
 At the same time the edges are relatively soft when compared to the Mad Rock Mad Pad, which makes it less likely you will roll an ankle if you land on the edge.

 The shoulder and waist belts are comfortable but not completely secure.
 The waist belt fell off one time because it is just "looped" at the attachment point.
 While the closure system works great for small items, it failed to hold big backpacks.
 If you like to cram a bunch of bulky stuff into your pad, you may be disappointed.
-The foam starts out at a perfect stiffness but over time it gets a little soft.
-It doesn't soften as fast as the Black Diamond Drop Zone but softens much faster than the Organic Simple Pad or Mad Rock Mad Pad.
+The foam starts out at a perfect stiffness but over time it gets a little soft with frequent and heavy use.
+It softens much faster than the quality Organic foam in the Organic Simple Pad, Organic Full Pad and Organic Big Pad or the thick foam in the Mad Rock pads, Mad Rock Mad Pad and Mad Rock Triple Mad Pad.
 This makes it less inspiring for highballs on uneven terrain after six months of heavy use.
 That said, we like stiff pads for high problems and many people may find the way this foam softens up to be perfect.

 This is the most expensive hinged pad we tested.
-It has a ton of features to justify that price - if those features are important to you and you love the foam (many people did).
+It has a ton of features to justify that price - if those features are important to you and you don't expect to be too hard on the pad or use the pad too often and don't mind the less durable foam (many users didn't wear it out at all).
 Because this is a widely carried product, you can usually find this crash pad on sale.

 — Chris Summit, Chris McNamara